Armalite/lets-try-materialize/README.md

  - Materalize will begin listening on the current shell
  - You will need to open another shell instance to perform further tasks

+# Connect to Materialize console
+Requires: Materlialize has been started in another shell (see above section)
+ - You can connect directly to the Materialize console to run commands with `make materialize-connect`

 # Test DBT Connectivity

  - Charlie bit me